stevelorenz/comnetsemu/README.md

 folder in the VM.
 And the emulator's Python modules are installed in development mode.
 So you can work on the emulator or application codes in your host OS and run/test them in the VM.

-#### Option 2: Install on Debian/Ubuntu (Only tested on Debian Jessie and Ubuntu Server 18.04 LTS (Bionic Beaver))
+#### Option 2: Install on Ubuntu (Only tested on Ubuntu Server 18.04 LTS (Bionic Beaver))

-INFO: Currently, the installer **ONLY** supports Debian-based Linux distributions.
+INFO: Currently, the installer **ONLY** supports Ubuntu-based Linux distributions.
 Support for more distributions is in the TODO list.

 - Install essential packages required by the installer from your package management systems: